 The list below shows some of the “notable” people from this database.
-Mostly these are direct ancestors who have made an impact in their community, served in the military during wartime, or had interesting stories.
+Mostly these are direct ancestors who have made an impact in their community or had interesting stories.
 The list is not all inclusive, and will grow over time as I have more time to research and document the activities of others in this database.
-Individuals are listed alphabetically within each category, except for Military Veterans, who are grouped chronologically by war, and then alphabetically.
+Individuals are listed alphabetically within each category.

 Farmers, Businessmen, and Leaders